MikeManzo/CollectionView/README.md

 [![Build Status](https://travis-ci.org/TheNounProject/CollectionView.svg?branch=master)](https://travis-ci.org/TheNounProject/CollectionView)

-An easy to use, highly customizable replacement for NSCollectionView.
+An easy to use, highly customizable replacement for NSCollectionView based 100% on [TheNounProject's CollectionView](https://travis-ci.org/TheNounProject/CollectionView).
+This just makes it a swift Package.

 ---